 “Most of our childhood is not stored in photos, but in certain biscuits, lights of day, smells, textures of carpet.”
 Alain de Botton

 Cinnamon is a warming spice and reminiscent of delicious childhood treats in which cinnamon buns are the ultimate.
-I have been craving comfort these days and thinking about all the people in my life who have passed who were my comfort.
-My great Aunt June and great Uncle Newt, great Grandmother Lucci, Grandmother Glennon and of course Abby.
+I have been craving comfort these days and thinking about all the people in my life long passed who were my comfort.
+My great aunt June and great uncle Newt, great grandmother Lucci, grandmother Glennon and of course Abby.
 I often find myself longing for my elders, the old ones who were ever present and always available for me.
 We lived very close to these relatives, so close, that as a child I could easily walk to their houses.
 I spent many days and many weeks at a time with them, so much so, that in my heart’s memory, those relatives are my home.

 In the background is another figure, a smaller one, just a few strokes of white, pink and red.
-It’s an image of another woman and her skin is pale.
-The women are walking towards each other.
+It’s an image of another woman and her skin is pale and her hair could be yellow.
+The women are walking towards each other in the early spring morning light.
 They are alone and they have come from a distance in opposite directions.
 Soon they will be together but in this moment they are separated.
 Yet they see each other.
 It’s comforting to me now to think of this possibility of seeing my loved ones again.
 They are in the distance but I can still see them so clearly as though as they were right in front of me.
 I know it’s a mystery, what really happens after death, and I don’t try to pretend that I understand anything absolute.
 I’m not even sure what I believe as it changes and shifts with the years.
-What I do know, is that I had so much love, love that was simple and clearer somehow.
+What I do know, is that I had so much love, love that was simpler and clearer somehow.
 And after all this time… I still long for them and for that love.

 Ingredients: 1 cup lukewarm water (85-105F), 2 packets of yeast, 3 tablespoons honey or sugar, 1/3 cup dry milk, 1 egg, 2.
 5 cups unbleached flour, 3 tablespoons melted butter, 1 1/4 teaspoon salt, more flour for kneading. (see recipe for additional ingredients)